The SEN Report for Carlton le Willows Academy for 2023-24 is available to download below.

 What if I still have concerns?

 If you have met with your child’s teachers and still have concerns you should first talk to the Special Educational Needs Co-ordinator (SENCo).
-You could also talk to the head of your child’s house or student support.
+You could also talk to the head of your child’s year or their Learning Manager.
 It is important that you co-operate as much as you can with Academy staff in any discussion about your child’s needs, progress and provision.
 You may find it helpful to write down your worries before a meeting and, if you want to, you can bring a friend or relative with you.
 You may also find it helpful to talk to other parents.
 You can also contact the parent partnership service (http://www.ppsnotts.org.uk) who can also give you the names of local voluntary organisations and parents’ groups that might be able to help you.

 Ask Us Nottinghamshire (Education), County Hall, West Bridgford, NG2 7QP